ChangShiRaine/ChangShiRaine.github.io/_pages/about.md

 3. Better sensor fusion: Haptic, vision, neural signals and so on
 4. Efficient multi-robot collaboration -->

-My reseach interests focus on developing efficient robot learning methods that are generalizable to new tasks, with an ultimate goal of facilitate humans with daily chores, through either autonomous, semi-autonomous or guidance solutions.
-Currently I am working on imitation learning and represenation learning.
+My reseach interests focus on developing efficient robot learning methods that are scalable and generalizable from divsere data,  with an ultimate goal of facilitate humans with daily chores, through either autonomous, semi-autonomous or guidance solutions.
+Recently, I am working on imitation learning and controllable represenation learning for world models.

 In my spare time, I enjoy playing piano, tennis and skateboard.